strapi/documentation/docusaurus/docs/dev-docs/migration/v3-to-v4/code/backend.md

 - [GraphQL](/dev-docs/migration/v3-to-v4/code/graphql)

 :::note
-The dedicated short guides listed in this back end code migration guide are not exhaustive resources for the v4 back end customization features, which are described in the [back end customization](/dev-docs/development/backend-customization) documentation.
+The dedicated short guides listed in this backend code migration guide are not exhaustive resources for the v4 backend customization features, which are described in the [backend customization](/dev-docs/backend-customization) documentation.
 :::

-Once the back end of Strapi has been migrated to v4, you can proceed to migrating the [front end](/dev-docs/migration/v3-to-v4/code/frontend).
+Once the backend of Strapi has been migrated to v4, you can proceed to migrating the [frontend](/dev-docs/migration/v3-to-v4/code/frontend).